juliusdelta/my-blog-v2/content/thoughts-on-interfaces/index.md

 ## Definitions
 <a id="1">[1]</a>
 **Allow List Revocation Strategy:**
 This is a token revocation strategy that uses stored values to validate that a token is valid.
 Look ups for the token are used to ensure it's valid.
 If a token is not found in the table, then authentication fails.
-Revoking is essentially destroying a column in the token table.
+Revoking is essentially destroying a record in the token table.
 [Devise based resource](https://github.com/waiting-for-dev/devise-jwt#allowlist).